neuroquery/pubget/README.md

 [the E-Utilities help](https://www.ncbi.nlm.nih.gov/books/NBK3837/).
 Some examples are provided in the `nqdc` git repository, in `docs/example_queries`.

-The query can be passed either as a string on the command-line or by passing the path of a text file containing the query.
+The query can be passed either as a string on the command-line with `-q` or `--query` or by passing the path of a text file containing the query with `-f` or `--query_file`.

 If we have an Entrez API key (see details in the [E-utilities documentation](https://www.ncbi.nlm.nih.gov/books/NBK25497/)), we can provide it